Master's and postgraduate taught

 On our 1-year PGCE courses, you'll learn how to plan and deliver lessons with strong subject knowledge, confidence and imagination, and reflect on what it means to teach.
 You'll be supported by tutors, by professional and subject mentors in schools, and by subject knowledge enhancement courses if you feel you need them.

-Thanks to our outstanding Ofsted rating and close links with schools across the region, more than 60% of our PGCE graduate get jobs in the local area after their course, and on most courses the overall employment rate is 100% – so you'll graduate with excellent career prospects too.
+Thanks to our close links with schools across the region, more than 60% of our PGCE graduate get jobs in the local area after their course, and on most courses the overall employment rate is 100% – so you'll graduate with excellent career prospects too.

 We currently offer PGCE courses in the following subjects, but each comprises three interconnected strands – Curriculum Studies, Professional Studies and School Experience – where the skills and knowledge you gain in the taught sessions can be practised and built up through relevant teaching conditions.